openstack/nova-specs/specs/juno/implemented/virt-driver-vcpu-topology.rst

 with 1 core each, some of the vCPUs will be inaccessible to the guest.
 It is thus desirable to be able to control the mixture of cores and sockets exposed to the guest.
-The cloud administrator needs to be able to define topologies for flavours, to override the hypervisor defaults, such that commonly used OS' will not encounter their socket count limits.
+The cloud administrator needs to be able to define topologies for flavors, to override the hypervisor defaults, such that commonly used OS' will not encounter their socket count limits.
 The end user also needs to be able to express preferences for topologies to use with their images.